-- The Independent Study Project is conducted in Prague or in another approved location appropriate to the project in the Czech Republic, Poland, or Slovakia.
+- The Independent Study Project is conducted in Prague or in another approved location appropriate to the project in the Czech Republic, Germany, or Slovakia.
 Projects may include a creative or artistic component in the visual and performing arts or creative writing.
 Sample topic areas: alternative theaters in the Czech regions; Czech cubist architecture and design; legacy of Czech underground music; Roma ethnic and cultural identity; sustainable development in North Bohemia; the former Sudetenland today; Slovak weaving traditions.

 In addition to taking the above courses, students will also need to enroll in one of the following two courses:

 - Czech History, Arts, and Civil Society II: Creativity in Context – syllabus

 - (EURO/ARTS 3005 / 3 credits / 45 hours)